Rhodes sailing holidays

 Interestingly, Kameires Skala is named after this ancient city; also see “skala”-name.

-Fanes port, seen from NW, is often dredged due to heavy silting.
+Fanes port, seen from NW, needs dredging due to heavy silting.

 Trianta

-Trianta - Τριάντα also known as Ialyssos - Ιαλυσός is a wide open bay only fit in very light winds, preferably from SE – E; anchor in 4 – 8 m on sand, good holding.
-Lat Long
+Triánta - Τριάντα also known as Ialyssós - Ιαλυσός is a wide open bay only fit in very light winds Lat Long, preferably from SE – E; anchor in 4 – 8 m on sand, good holding; para-sailing, jet-skis and banana boats.

 Despite an alluring lush mountainous backdrop, this anchorage is defaced by the ceaseless chain of seaside resorts.